We are currently undertaking work in order to produce this publication. Details of when we aim to publish the finalised report are indicated below.

 consider the actions and initiatives being taken by the Department and the Education Authority to address the financial issues facing schools.

-We aim to publish our report in March 2018.
+We will publish our report in 2018.